jcolemorrison/node-processes-event-manager/README.md

 ```

 You can change the rate at which the 2 producers create expressions and the size of the bounded buffer by tweaking the settings in `config.js`.

+If the child processes fail, it's because the core's aren't available.
+Try closing some applications and restarting.
+It does require 4 cores.

 ## UML Activity Diagrams